Fellwanderer

 <<>>

-Fellwanderer was first announced in a leaflet that Harry Firth, The General Printing Manager at the Westmorland Gazette, placed in all early copies of The Western Fells.
-It sold reasonably well and was priced at a modest 15/- the same as the guides at the time.
-Wainwright’s new title was also featured in Cumbria magazine, along with a half-page advert in November 1966.
+Fellwanderer debuted through a leaflet strategically inserted by Harry Firth, the General Printing Manager at the Westmorland Gazette, within the initial copies of The Western Fells.
+Priced at a modest 15/-, the book garnered reasonable sales.
+The announcement of Wainwright’s new title was not confined to the leaflet but also found a prominent place in Cumbria magazine, complemented by a half-page advertisement in November 1966.

 Cumbria magazine November 1966